 SECTION 2.4.
-The AFIA Governing Board recognizes that there are occasions when individuals may need to wear specific garb due to medical reasons or as part of a bona fide personal religious practice.
+The Academy for Integrated Arts Governing Board recognizes that there are occasions when individuals may need to wear specific garb due to medical reasons or as part of a bona fide personal religious practice.
 When such is the case, the employee shall provide documentation to the school leader of the medical necessity or the bona fide personal religious practice that gives rise to the need for deviation from the policy.